Tangerine (film): Production

-Development

-Mark Duplass offered to fund a micro-budget film of Sean Baker's before Baker considered Tangerine.
-After a two year festival run for his previous film, Starlet, and inspired by the independent films he saw while at the New Zealand Film Festival, Baker called up Duplass to see if the offer still stood, and began work on his next film.
-The film was executive-produced by the Duplass brothers, and produced by Karrie Cox and Marcus Cox with Through Films, Darren Dean and Shih-Ching Tsou.
+Mark Duplass offered to fund a micro-budget film by Sean Baker before Baker considered Tangerine.
+After a two-year festival run for his previous film Starlet, and inspired by the independent films he saw at the New Zealand Film Festival, Baker called Duplass to see if the offer still stood and began working on his next film.
+Tangerine was executive produced by Duplass and his brother Jay, and produced by Karrie Cox and Marcus Cox with Through Films, as well as Darren Dean and Shih-Ching Tsou.

-Baker and Chris Bergoch collaborated on the screenplay from September through December 2013.
-Baker and Bergoch met transgender actresses Mya Taylor and Kitana Kiki Rodriguez, who had no major acting experience, at a Los Angeles LGBT Center in 2013.
+Baker and Chris Bergoch wrote the screenplay together from September to December 2013.
+They met transgender actresses Mya Taylor and Kitana Kiki Rodriguez, who had no major acting experience, at the Los Angeles LGBT Center in 2013.

-Filming

-Principal photography took place in Hollywood, California (including West Hollywood clubs and Santa Monica Boulevard), on December 24, 2013 and wrapped on January 18, 2014.
-After viewing iPhone experiments on Vimeo, Baker and Radium Cheung shot the film using three iPhone 5S smartphones.
-The money saved on camera equipment was used to pay for shooting locations and to pay extras.
-They used the FiLMIC Pro app, a video app (to control focus, aperture and color temperature, as well as capture video clips at higher bit-rates) and an anamorphic adapter from Moondog Labs (to capture widescreen), as well as Tiffen's Steadicam Smoothee to capture smooth moving shots.
+Principal photography began on December 24, 2014, and wrapped on January 18, 2015, taking place in Hollywood locations such as West Hollywood clubs and Santa Monica Boulevard.
+After viewing iPhone experiments on Vimeo, Baker and cinematographer Radium Cheung shot the film using three iPhone 5s smartphones.
+The money saved on equipment was used to pay extras and book filming locations.
+They used FiLMIC Pro (a camera app that allows iPhone users to pull focus, control the aperture and color temperature of a shot, and capture video at higher bit rates, among other features) and an anamorphic lens adapter from Moondog Labs to shoot in a widescreen format, as well as Tiffen's Steadicam Smoothee to ensure smooth camera movements.

-Baker was able to get some of the kit for free after reaching out to Moondog Labs (whose anamorphic adapters were still in their prototype stage on Kickstarter); they sent him three.
-He had informed them that he was working with Mark Duplass on the project; "It would let us shoot the way Sergio Leone would shoot westerns."
+Baker was able to get three Moondog Labs anamorphic adapters for free by contacting the company, as the adapters were still in their prototype stage on Kickstarter, and he informed them that he was working with Mark Duplass on the project.
+He told them it would let the film crew "shoot the way Sergio Leone would shoot westerns".

-Post-production

-Baker used Final Cut Pro for a preliminary look of the film and DaVinci Resolve to correct contrast and saturation.
+Baker edited the film himself, using Final Cut Pro for a preliminary cut and DaVinci Resolve for color grading.